-All departments will complete an annual self-evaluation and set targets for the following year linked to the whole school development plan in light of the previous year's performance.
+All departments will complete the ongoing Continuous Self-evaluation Framework and set targets each Autumn for the following year, linked to the whole school development plan in light of the previous year's performance.
 The Deputy Head (Academic) will collate these reports and summarise their findings in his annual report to trustees.